-As per StatCounter, Android surpasses Windows this year with global OS share of 37.93% Further, in Q1 of 2017, Android was a leading mobile OS with a massive market share of 85% and the share of iOS was only 14.7%.
-Seems, the Android will dominate the markets in the coming year too.
+3. As per StatCounter, Android surpasses Windows this year with a global OS share of 37.93% Further, in Q1 of 2017, Android was a leading mobile OS with a massive market share of 85% and the share of iOS was only 14.7%.
+Seems, that Android will dominate the markets in the coming year too.

-Digital usage has reached to 5.7 hours per day in 2017.
+4. Digital usage reached 5.7 hours per day in 2017.
 Mobile now represents almost 2 out of 3 digital media minutes.
-Mobile usage has increased from .3 hours in 2008 to 3.1 hours in 2017 and it is going to increase, looking at the addiction of mobile, people are having now.
+Mobile usage has increased from .3 hours in 2008 to 3.1 hours in 2017 and it is going to increase, looking at the addiction to mobile, people are having now.

-According to Criteo, users browse 286% more products in apps than on the web.
-85% of mobile users are comfortable using an app than a mobile website.
-Users spend 18 times more time on an app than on mobile site.
+5. According to Criteo, users browse 286% more products in apps than on the web.
+85% of mobile users are more comfortable using an app than a mobile website.
+Users spend 18 times more time on an app than on a mobile site.

 Are you one of them?

-Mobile has influenced consumer spending already by over $1 trillion.
-90% of smartphone users use their phone while finalizing a purchase in brick and mortar store.
+1. Mobile has influenced consumer spending already by over $1 trillion.
+90% of smartphone users use their phone while finalizing a purchase in brick-and-mortar stores.
 A search on mobile definitely leads to action.
 92% of people who search on mobile generally end up making a related purchase.
 Hence, mobile plays a big role in converting a visitor into a buyer.
 Source: biznessapps.com

 Is that too much of numbers together?
 Well, yes but it is needed to take a rational call in business.